If you are thinking about correcting your hair color with toner, you need the right developer volume for your goal.

 How to Care for Hair After Using Toner With Developer

-- Protect your hair with a hat when you’re in the sun.
+- Use a hat in strong sun.

 Final Words